Here we have answered some of your burning questions regarding Blogchatter’s Ebook Carnival:

 - Every participant must register as a reviewer for the Blogchatter Book Review Program.
 This is to ensure that all the books under the ebook carnival get sufficient number of reviews.

-- Each participant must review 3 books.
+- Each participant must review 2 books.
 One would be compulsory and the book would be suggested by us.
-The other two books you can read as per your interest.
+The other book you can read as per your interest.

-- Blogchatter has exclusive rights to the ebook for the first 2 months i.e. May and June.
-You are free to use other avenues post 30 June 2019.
+- Blogchatter has exclusive rights to the ebook for one month from the date of launch [end of June 2020].
+You are free to use other avenues post that.

 Q3.
 Will Blogchatter help me market the book?

 Just like we have activities planned for every campaign track, we will have activities planned for the carnival as well.
 These will be shared with the registered participants as and when.
 The activities will help you create buzz online.
-It will continue for the two months of this campaign track i.e. May and June.
+It will continue for the one month of this campaign track i.e. till the end of June.

 Q4.
 How can I get reviews for my ebook?